JuliaAstro/JuliaAstro.github.io/src/index.md

 ## Contributing

-Our contributors come from a wide variety of backgrounds and have various levels of interactions within astronomy and academia.
+Our contributors come from diverse backgrounds and have various levels of interactions within astronomy and academia.
 Use the packages, file issues, and join the conversation!

 - [JuliaAstro](https://github.com/juliaastro) on GitHub
 - [JuliaHCI](https://github.com/juliahci) on GitHub